Mordax/platforms/README.md

 - Node.js 18.17.0 or later
 - pnpm (recommended) or npm/yarn
-- Upstash Redis account (for production)
+- Docker and Docker Compose (for running PostgreSQL locally)

 ### Installation